Urban landscape of Chongqing, one of the fastest growing city in China.

 Buyers and sellers at a real estate market fair in Beijing.

-A migrant's child standing in the ruins of Beijing traditional housing.
+A migrant's child standing in the ruins of Beijing traditional housing near the Forbidden City.
 The destruction of old neighborhoods including many architectural treasures is one consequence of China's urbanization.

 A worker by a construction site in Beijing.

 A man staring at a large residential complex under construction by the Yangtze in Chongqing.
 Part of the "Chongqing Model" developed by Party Secretary Bo Xilai includes the construction of social housing.
 Chongqing has the fastest growing GDP in China.
 Residential housing investment as a share of China's GDP has tripled from 2% in 2000 to 6% in 2011.